mewpawee/resume/README.md

 ### Internship - Department of Electrical and Computer Engineering, Carnegie Mellon University, _United States, Jun 2019 - Aug 2019_
 - Implemented a visualization for logistic transport to visualize the optimization of warehouse storage and daily transactions.
-- Deployed a testing environment for the development of a scalable blockchain system.
-(Bitcoin Full Node)
+- Deployed a testing environment for the development of a scalable blockchain system (Bitcoin Full Node)

 ### Internship - School of Computer Science and Engineering, Nanyang Technological University, _Singapore, Jun 2018 - Aug 2018_
-- Constructed a list of coordinates correlated with postal codes using the Google API.
+- Constructed a list of coordinates correlated with postal codes (Google API)
-- Implemented a visualization for a Smart Energy Meter project based on a smart contract over a private blockchain.
+- Implemented a visualization for a Smart Energy Meter project based on a smart contract over a private blockchain (Geth)

 ## Education
 ### King Mongkut's Institute of Technology Ladkrabang, _2018 - 2021 (First Class Honors)_